 I don't know whether there are languages other than English which also have tongue twisters--if you know of any, do add your voice to the Comment section at the end of this article.

-The First 3 are Tongue Twisters With the Purpose of Distinguishing Different “S” Sounds:
+The First Three Are Tongue Twisters With the Purpose of Distinguishing Different “S” Sounds: